deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/disaster-recovery.md

 <https://github.com/vmware-tanzu/velero>

-## Kanister
+### Kanister

 A framework for data management in Kubernetes.
 It allows domain experts to define application-specific data management workflows through Kubernetes API extensions.
 Kanister makes it easy to integrate your application's data with your storage infrastructure.

-## Features
+#### Features

-- Tasks Execute Anywhere:Exec into running containers or spin up new ones.
+- Tasks Execute Anywhere: Exec into running containers or spin up new ones.
-- Object Storage:Efficiently and securely transfer data between your app and Object Storage using Restic.
+- Object Storage: Efficiently and securely transfer data between your app and Object Storage using Restic.
-- Block Storage:Backup, restore, and copy data using your storage's APIs.
+- Block Storage: Backup, restore, and copy data using your storage's APIs.
 - Kubernetes Workload Integration:Easily perform common workload operations like scaling up/down, acting on all mounted PVCs and many more.
-- Application Centric:A single Blueprint handles workflows for every instance of your app.
+- Application Centric: A single Blueprint handles workflows for every instance of your app.
-- Kubernetes Native APIs:APIs built using CRDs that play nicely with the Kubernetes ecosystem.
+- Kubernetes Native APIs: APIs built using CRDs that play nicely with the Kubernetes ecosystem.
-- Secured by RBAC:Prevent unauthorized access to your workflows using RBAC.
+- Secured by RBAC: Prevent unauthorized access to your workflows using RBAC.
 - Reporting:Watching, logging and eventing let you know the impact of your workflows.

 <https://github.com/kanisterio/kanister>